maoberlehner/markus-oberlehner-net/content/blog/dependency-injection-in-vue-applications.md

 ## Importing modules

-Let's start with the first method of how we can “inject” functionality into a Vue.js component: module imports.
-Although one might argue that this is the complete opposite of dependency injection, I go with the literal sense of the words.
-Even if you don't agree with me calling this a form of dependency injection, I think it's still worth taking a closer look at what the pros and cons of this practice are.
+Let's start with the first method of “injecting” functionality into a Vue.js component: module imports.
+Although one might argue that this is the complete opposite of dependency injection, I use the literal sense of the words.
+Even if you don't agree with me calling this a form of dependency injection, I think it's still worth taking a closer look at the pros and cons of this practice.

 ```html
 <!-- components/LoginButton.vue -->